Narwallets/meta-pool/docs/index.md

 **To buy stNEAR and to stake are the same operation for the user.**

-In order to stake the user buys SKAHS tokens.
+In order to stake the user buys stNEAR tokens.
 Buy stNEAR/Stake are the same operation.
 When buying stNEAR the price is always fixed: 1 NEAR = 1 stNEAR

 **To sell stNEAR and to un-stake are similar.**